hubblec4/Matroska-Chapters-Specs/chapters.md

 ## ChapterSegmentUID

 The `ChapterSegmentUID` element SHOULD be used only with `Ordered Chapters`.
-A `Chapter` with a `ChapterSegmentUID` is also called `Linked Chapter` when the SegmentUID value is from another `Matroska` file/Segment.
+A `Chapter` with a `ChapterSegmentUID` is also called `Linked Chapter` when the SegmentUID value is from another Matroska file/Segment which is stored in the same folder.